Javaabu/stats/docs/time-series/predefined-stats.md

 # Hiding Predefined Stats

-If you want to hide the predefined stats from the stats page, you can set the `merge` option to `false` when registering your stats.
+If you want to hide the predefined stats from the stats page, you can call the `TimeSeriesStats::excludeDefaultStats()` method in the `boot` method of your `AppServiceProvider`.

 ```php
 use \Javaabu\Stats\TimeSeriesStats;